clothes moths

 • It may seem that clothing issues are on the rise.
 Together, let’s be prepared.

 Having a clothing moth infestation is no joke.
-It takes extreme diligence, patience, and hard work to get rid of these wool-eating, pet-hair-munching, food-stain-loving pests.
+It takes extreme diligence, patience and hard work to get rid of these wool-eating, pet-hair-munching, food-stain-loving pests.
 Have you had a clothing moth issue?
 How did you get rid of those winged invaders?
-Share your tips and tricks in the comments below!
+Share your tips and tricks by contacting our wonderful customer service team.

 Get into the nitty-gritty on insects & arachnids